Stochastic behavior of outcome of Schur-Weyl duality measurement: Further analysis in special case

-In this subsection, to address a more detailed analysis than \S \ref{ss:II}, we consider Type II limit in the case $\alpha \gamma=0$, corresponding to the case $K L=0$ in \S \ref{sss:sp:KL=0}.
-Although \S \ref{ss:AE-prf} and \S \ref{ss:CLT-prf} derived the law of large numbers and the central limit theorem, they did not derive the tight exponential evaluation of the tail probability and the asymptotic behavior of the variance.
+The aim of this section is to show Proposition \ref{prp:5.6.2}.
+For this aim, to address a more detailed analysis than Section \ref{S2-2}, we consider Type II limit in the case $\alpha \gamma=0$, corresponding to the case $K L=0$.
+Although \ref{ss:AE-prf} and \ref{ss:CLT-prf} derived the law of large numbers and the central limit theorem, they did not derive the tight exponential evaluation of the tail probability and the asymptotic behavior of the variance.
 In the special case $K L=0$, we can evaluate the asymptotic behavior of the cumulant generating function.
-Hence, we can discuss the tight exponential evaluation of the tail probability, as presented in Proposition \ref{prp:5.6.2} below.
-Using it, we derive in Proposition \ref{prp:ProPH} the asymptotic behavior of the von Neumann entropy $S(\av_f[\psi])$ which was discussed in \S \ref{s:intro} and \S \ref{s:asymm}.
+Hence, we can discuss the tight exponential evaluation of the tail probability as follows.